Gail McConnell: Career and research

 McConnell almost worked in telecommunications, but was convinced by Ferguson to join Strathclyde's new Centre for Biophotonics.
 She became interested in biomedical research and increasingly aware of the limitations of commercial imaging.
 Here she worked with Alison Gurney on the development of confocal, multi-photon wide-field microscopes.
 Gurney encouraged McConnell to apply for fellowships, and she was a Royal Society of Edinburgh and Research Councils UK (RCUK) postdoctoral fellow.
 She developed the world's first white light supercontinuum laser that could be used for confocal microscopy, as well as laser scanning fluorescence microscopy.
 She attended the European Molecular Biology Laboratory (EMBL) Practical Course in Advanced Optical Microscopy in Plymouth, which she has continued to support throughout her academic career.

 McConnell directs the Centre for Biophotonics and Mesolens laboratory at the University of Strathclyde, working on nonlinear and linear optical instrumentation for biomedical imaging.
 Nonlinear optics allows physicists precise control of excitation parameters, including the chance to tune the duration of laser pules.

 In 2009, McConnell began working with William Bradshaw Amos and built a new lens, Mesolens, that can allow 3D imaging with a depth resolution of a few microns for objects up to 6 mm wide and 3 mm thick.
 The Mesolens is a giant optical microscope objective supported by the Medical Research Council (MRC).
 It can be used to image large biomedical specimens, including embryos, tumours and areas in brain, as well as scanning large areas of samples in a short amount of time.
-The lens has 260 megapixal effective camera and a magic ratio of 8:1, which can even resolve individual bacteria.
+The lens has 260 megapixel effective camera and a magic ratio of 8:1, which can even resolve individual bacteria.
 As the photometric volume can sample such a large area with sub-cellular detail, the Mesolens may allow for the imaging of rare events.
 Mesolens became a University spin-off, but McConnell decided to stay in academia to explore the physics of biomedical processes.
 The Mesolens generates such large amounts of data that McConnell became interested in computational biology.
 The Mesolens was selected by Physics World as one of the top achievements of 2016.
 She discussed the Mesolens on the podcast Not Exactly Rocket Science.

 Alongside the Mesolens, McConnell has explored how laser sources can be used to open voltage-gated ion channels, such as Calcium-activated potassium channels.
 She has developed a fast-acquisition version of two-photon excitation microscopy that can be used to image at rates of 100 frames/second.
 She created polymer hydrogel beads that are responsive to enzymes.
 She is working with the Medical Research Scotland to create high brightness light-emitting diodes.

 In May 2012, she was appointed Professor and Director of the Centre for Biophotonics at the University of Strathclyde.
 She leads the Strathclyde Theme of Physics and Life Sciences and is part of the Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Optical Medical Imaging.